 In addition to her work as a naturopathic physician, Dr. Peltz is a certified yoga instructor and birth doula.
 These additional qualifications inform her naturopathic practice and help her to provide unique and holistic care to her patients.

 Dr. Peltz has a family naturopathic practice that utilizes the core naturopathic treatment modalities.
 She combines clinical nutrition, herbal medicine, lifestyle counselling, and acupuncture in her treatment protocols.
-She also maintains additional certification in intravenous therapies, prescription medicine, and craniosacral therapy.
+She also maintains additional certification in intravenous therapies, prescription medicine, and is trained in craniosacral therapy through the Upledger Institute.

 Dr. Stephanie Peltz is licensed by the CNPBC, and is a member of the BCNA, and the CAND.
 Her expertise is in promoting women’s and childhood health, and she is presently accepting new patients.
 View bio video >